 - Offer information up front, if possible.
 An employer will appreciate having the amount of work they must do decreased, and you will be in control of how your story is told.

 - Always tell the truth!
 If an employer discovers you have lied, you will not be hired, and there is a high likelihood that you would be terminated for being untruthful even if you get the job.
 Also, Texas law carries criminal penalties for lying about one’s criminal record to obtain a job in some fields, such as child care or any kind of governmental work.

 Seek Help From McKinney Criminal Defense Attorneys

 If you are trying to find legitimate work with a conviction on your record, the road can be difficult.
 Consulting with a Frisco criminal defense attorney can help you understand your options.
-The experienced criminal defense lawyers at the firm of Rosenthal & Wadas may be able to obtain an Order expunging or sealing your criminal record, or provide other information and help that can put you in a better position.
-Contact our office today at 877-538-8640 (toll free) or via our website to discuss your options.
+The experienced criminal defense lawyers at the firm of Rosenthal & Wadas may be able to obtain an order expunging or sealing your criminal record, or provide other information and help that can put you in a better position.
+Contact our office today at (972) 369-0577 or via our website to discuss your options.